Harry Neale: Honours

 In 2010, he was elected as an inaugural inductee into the World Hockey Association Hall of Fame in the coaching category.

-In 2013, Neale received the Foster Hewitt Memorial Award and thus was honored by the Hockey Hall of Fame.
+In 2013, Neale received the Foster Hewitt Memorial Award as an honor of the Hockey Hall of Fame.

 Personal life

 Neale grew up in Sarnia, Ontario and moved to East Amherst, New York in 1987.
-He has five children.
+He married a surgical nurse who worked at a Buffalo hospital, and has five children.

+During his years of TV commentating with Hockey Night in Canada, he commuted from Buffalo to the Toronto TV studios on the day of the game, until dense traffic on the Queen Elizabeth Way forced a change to stay in a hotel the night before the broadcast.